-There are a few subordinate clause conjunctions that students find difficult to use, but the conjunctions "als" and "wenn" are widely considered to be particularly confusing.
-While both might often be translated as 'when' into English, they’re used in a completely different way.
-In this blog post, I will explain the grammatical difference and how the conjunctions need to be used.
+There are a few subordinate clause conjunctions that students find difficult to use, but the conjunctions "als" and "wenn" are widely considered to be particularly confusing and often confused with the question word "wann".
+While all three might be translated as 'when' into English, they’re used completely differently.
+Getting them right is crucial for conveying the correct meaning in conversations and writing.
+In this blog post, I will explain the grammatical differences between them and how they need to be used.

-"Als" is used for completed actions and hence in the past, whereas "wenn" is used for recurring events, irrespective of the tense.
-Let's take a look at some examples:
+"Als" is used for completed actions and hence in the past, whereas "wenn" is used for recurring events, irrespective of the tense, so when something happens repeatedly or habitually or in conditional sentences.
+That is, when something happens under a specific condition (similar to "if" in English).

 Als ich ein Kind war, wohnte ich in Deutschland.